FujitsuResearch/star-v3/README.md

 ## Environment Setup with `uv`

-You can install the project environment with `uv`:
+You can install the project environment with the Python package manager `uv`:

 ```bash
 uv sync